solrevdev/solrevdev.github.io/_posts/2020-01-15-how-to-remove-the-net-core-runtime-and-sdk.md

 ![2020-01-15_12_27_48.png]({{site.baseurl}}/media/2020-01-15_12_27_48.png)

-I then re-ran the tool to check these were uninstalled and to see what was left
+I then re-ran the tool to ensure that these were uninstalled and to see what versions were left.

 ```powershell
 dotnet-core-uninstall list